arangodb/docs/3.10/installation-linux-osconfiguration.md

 to use a page size of **4096 bytes** or less.
 Larger page sizes lead to the error `<jemalloc>: Unsupported system page size` during startup.

+You can check the page size with the `getconf PAGESIZE` command.
 {% endhint %}

 Swap Space